renderorange/daily_book/README.md

 comparing timestamps - up to date
 ```

-in this case, catalog.bash sees it needs to get the new one, so proceeds to go through with its work.
+in this case, catalog.bash sees it needs to get the new catalog, then proceeds to go through with its work.

 ```
 $ bash catalog.bash